hoopsurfer/pdx/README.md

 The performance of X856 is nearly 10X my previous Pi Desktop solution so that motivated a change.
 The X735 has auto-power on, and expansion headers for an external momentary switch that provides support for reboot, shutdown, and forced power off.
 Interestingly, the Raspberry Pi 4 does not yet support boot from USB directly but it is a planned feature so an SD card is still required. boot/reboot times are fast.
 I expect this solution will evolve to use an NVMe SSD using the USB-C port, possibly a simpler power managment board, perhaps a real time clock and a case solution.
 I've reached out to Geekworm with my recommendations on those points.
 If you need to acquire hardware here is where would start [looking for the kit](kit.md).

 The code and .deb file works reliably for me and can be installed by downloading the .deb file.
+The power control is coded using wait so it consumes minimal CPU.
+When running just window manager it consumes between 0 and 1% CPU.

 Setup and Install
 -----------------